kulkdeepika/Weather-Dashboard/README.md

 ## Usage
 Being a travel enthusiast, I would like to know the weather and forecast for a city and have quick access to a few cities I plan to include in my travel.
 This weather only shows the parameters that matter the most, and stores the names of the 5 most recently searched cities so that they can be quickly accessed.
+On the initial use, the user is shown quick access options for some of the major US cities, which then changes to the users recent searches.

 ## Limitations
 For the 5-day forecast, ideally, a daily 24-hour forecast data is required for accuracy.
 Openweatherapi's free subscription only provides access to 5-day 3-hour forecast to get a forecast.
 The forecast starts 3-6 hours from the time the app is accessed.
 For this reason, data was sampled randomly for each day, which is not most accurate.